-For instance, if you’re photographing a sports player, you might want to use unmodified flashes; these will emphasize the player’s intensity, and while it may not look especially flattering – the shot will be full of harsh edges and lines – you may not be after a standard flattering portrait.
+For instance, if you’re photographing a sports player, you might want to use unmodified flashes.
+These will emphasize the player’s intensity, and while the result may not look especially flattering – the shot will be full of harsh edges and lines – you may not be after a standard flattering portrait.

 When Should You Use Soft Light?

-Soft light should really be your “default” source of light, because it looks really, really good, and gets consistently stunning results.
+Unless you have a specific reason to use hard light, I’d recommend going with softer illumination.
+In my view, soft light should really be your default source of light because it looks really, really good and offers consistently stunning results.

-If you want to shoot portraits, for instance, soft light is going to be the most flattering, every single time.
+If you’re shooting portraits, for instance, soft light is going to be the most flattering.

-If you want to shoot landscapes, the soft light of early morning and late afternoon will ensure that you get beautiful results (plus, early morning and late afternoon also offer sunrises and sunsets, an absolute bonus!).
+If you’re shooting macro images, soft light will help bring out color by gently illuminating your subjects.
+If you’re shooting landscapes, the soft light of early morning and late afternoon will ensure that you get beautiful results (plus, early morning and late afternoon also offer sunrises and sunsets!).

-If you’re looking for hard light, you can shoot during midday when it’s sunny.
-The distant sun produces very hard light, which results in all sorts of harsh shadows with hard edges.
-If you’d prefer to create hard light in the studio, then simply remove the modifiers from your lighting equipment.
-Naked flashes and strobes generally offer very hard light!
+If you’re looking for hard light, you can shoot during the middle of the day when it’s sunny.
+The distant sun produces very hard light, which results in harsh shadows with hard edges.

-If you’re looking for soft light, you can shoot when it’s very overcast; the clouds act like a giant softbox, diffusing the light over a broader area and giving you a beautiful soft effect.
-You can also shoot early in the morning and late in the day (the so-called “golden hours”).
-The light won’t be quite as soft and even as overcast lighting, but it’ll still look very nice, and won’t offer overly-harsh shadows.
-If you want to create soft light through artificial lighting, you’ll need to modify your source of light with an umbrella, a softbox, or a diffuser of some sort.
-These tools are specifically designed to soften light (by widening it over a broader area), and so you can use them for great results!
+If you’re looking for soft light, you can shoot when it’s very overcast.
+The clouds act like a giant softbox, diffusing the light over a broader area and giving you a beautiful soft effect.
+You can also shoot early in the morning and late in the day (the so-called golden hours).

 Hard light is produced by light sources that are both smaller and far away.
-As a light source moves closer to the subject or gets bigger, it starts to produce softer light, until you end up with a very large, very diffused, very soft effect, such as in the case of clouds on an overcast day.
+As a light source moves closer to the subject or gets bigger, it starts to produce softer light, until you end up with a very large, very soft effect.